junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 ### Act 1

 In the dim dawn light before the sun is up, Cas is finally asleep.
 He lies on his side, facing Dean's bed.
 The furrow between his eyebrows are still tightly creased.
 The frown looks like it's never going to leave him.
-His hair -- Dean just helped drying him for about three minutes and had to teach him how to shower -- are pressed to the pillow more messily and humanly than they ever look.
+His hair -- Dean had to teach him how to shower when they got back and helped him drying up -- are pressed to the pillow more messily and humanly than they ever look.

 Dean can't sleep no matter what.
 All he can do is lying on his side, watching Cas's sleeping face in the mixture of half-lit skylight and the parking lot lamp.
 Cas's breath becomes even and deep when he falls into sleep.
 Dean watches him with fascination that he doesn't know he'd have.
-This is the first time he sees the angel falls into sleep -- the first time Cas even needs one.
+This is the first time he sees the angel falls into such a deep, humanly sleep -- the first time Cas really even needs one.
 Pain and guilt starts biting Dean's heart again, killing him slowly.
 He turns onto his back, staring at the ceiling.

 But he can still hear Cas's breathing, which means he can still imagine and see it in his mind's eyes how Cas breathes and frowns in his dreams.
-He turns to his side again, just to check if what he imagined is the same as what he sees, and then he can't move his eyes away from Cas again.
+He wonders what Cas dreams about.
+Two minutes later, he turns to his side again, just to check if what he imagined is the same as what he sees, and then he can't move his eyes away from Cas again.

-His eyes land back on Cas's lips, splitting slightly, breathing in through the nose, out through the mouth.
-Dean watches those beautiful plush lips, wondering with amazement how those lips were desperately saving him and kissing him just a few hours ago.
+His eyes land back on Cas's lips, the lips that are splitting slightly, shadowed to a near dark color, but Dean can still see them so clearly.
+Cas is breathing in through his nose, out through his mouth.
+Dean watches those beautiful plush lips quiver slightly as the breathing moves them, wondering with amazement how those lips were desperately saving him and kissing him just a few hours ago.
 His brain was floating in and out of dizziness back then, like a plank from a wrecked ship drifting on the wave, but the sensation on the skin pierces through the fog, reaching him, touching him, dragging him toward the land of life.
 He can't even tell if it's imagination or something really happened, but he remembers the feelings of another pair of lips touching him, caressing against his lips, pressing on him, pushing breath and air in, saving his lungs that were desperately burning in fire.
 The air comes between those lips are the raindrops for his lungs, his body, his whole life.
+Just like the hand dragging him out of Hell, it's the lips this time.

+*I'm the one who gripped you tight and raised you from perdition.*

+*I'm the one who kissed your cursed lips and gave up all my power to save your life.*

-Dean watches the angel on the other bed, thinking, he's never been loved like this, and *this*, this is breaking him apart again.
+Dean watches the angel on the other bed, thinking, he's never been loved like this, and *this*, this is what breaks him apart again.

-He has to slip out of the motel room and sneaks into the car, sitting there and wiping his tears, so the breathless sobbing and choking wouldn't be heard by anyone, wouldn't wake up the angel.
+He has to slip out of the bed and the motel room and sneaks into the car, sitting there and wiping his tears, so the breathless sobbing and choking wouldn't be heard by anyone, wouldn't wake up the exhausted angel.

 He remembers Cas's words when he was trying to sneak out of the room one last time, to meet up with Metatron alone, to give himself up to save him.
 He remembers, in the middle of that fake sleep, he almost missed those words.
 Those three words.
 The words he thought he'd never hear back from anyone in this world, in his life.
+Not really, not deeply and fully, not like that.
 He has believed, with everything fate and destiny throw at him, he'd give up on believing it would ever happen to him.

 *Do you still believe in love, Dean?*

 That's where it started.
 That's what Metatron asked of him, and where he started to fuck up.

 *Yes.* He thinks.
 He believes, he believes with all his faith and all his life.
 He believes it so much he could swear on Castiel's name.
-Because he still believes that he can love the angel.
+Because he still believes that he can love the angel, and that's never going to change.
 But he never believes it will come back.

 And now, see what that has done to them.
 To both of them.